Tallinn University of Technology

 Laboratory of Environmental Technology

 The Laboratory of Environmental Technology of the Department of Materials and Environmental Technology was formed in the Tallinn University of Technology on the base of the former Chair of Environmental Protection and Chemical Technology of the Department of Chemical Engineering during the 2016-17 structural reform.
-As a legitimate continuation of the named Chair, the Laboratory deals primarily with water, air and soil treatment, with the main stress on the implementation of the Advanced Oxidation Processes (AOPs), offering students various research topics on Bachelor's, Master's and Doctoral studies level.
+As a legitimate continuation of the named Chair, the Laboratory deals primarily with water, air and soil treatment, with the main stress on the implementation of the Advanced Oxidation Processes (AOPs).
+Research areas also cover waste management, including the valorisation, recycling, and disposal of solid industrial waste, as well as life cycle assessment (LCA) and carbon footprint calculation.
+The Laboratory is offering students various research topics on Bachelor's, Master's and Doctoral studies level.
 Possessing up-to-date analytical equipment, the Laboratory is always open for co-operation with other facilities and enterprises.
 Additionally, the staff of the Laboratory takes active part in teaching activities.

 Contact: